karanewh/courts-slackbot/README.md

-# ⚖️ Courts Slackbot: Get alerts about updates or new cases of interest
+# ⚖️ Courts Slackbot: Get alerts about new or updated cases of interest
 This is a code repository for a bot that sends Slack messages about new or updated court cases based on court RSS feeds and selected criteria.

 I created Courts Slackbot to solve a problem I experienced as a local education reporter in Pennsylvania: keeping track of lawsuits against school districts I covered.
 Sometimes I learned about lawsuits from advocacy groups or at board meetings, but daily checks of court dockets were not part of my routine.
 This bot automates that process.